 Some lovely times can be spent walking the zoo trails at Animal Kingdom.
+The Pangani Forest area is a long walk with gorgeous landscaping that wows you.
 We saw gorillas in a sort of war; one was beating his chest!
 The hippopotamus was asleep in the water, and you can view him from below water-level.
 He came up to breathe every six minutes while still asleep, and birds walked on his back without him noticing!
-The bird area of the Pangani Forest trail was a tropical paradise and much more pleasant than the bird area at Butterfly World.
+The bird area of the Pangani Forest trail was a tropical paradise.
 Check out the colorful fish in the river there.
 It's nice to walk around these areas when you want to rejuvenate from the hype of the parade or shows.

 Because this park is more about beauty than thrills, teens might not be so impressed, unless they are the artistic type.
 Younger kids who expect imagination rides will also be disappointed, so let them know ahead of time.
 This park is probably the most fun for adults, especially those that like nature and creative shows.
 Come on a date here with your spouse!